Lrteeter/JustJava/README.md

 # JustJava

 Android app made with Android Studio
-- Has support for Spanish by extracting all UI strings into seperate files for both English and Spanish
+- Has support for Spanish by extracting all UI strings into seperate language files
 - Allows sending an order-summary email with Email Intent

 To run, download and open file com.example.android.justjava.apk on an Android device